SC3UIS/Bayesian_Auto-Tuning_for_Performance_Portability/README.md

 ## Documentation

-Comprehensive documentation is available in the `docs/` directory:
+Comprehensive documentation for each source file is available in the `docs/` directory

 ## Acknowledgments